dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

  A file named package.json — This contains configuration information about the app, and is required by NW.js.

  An HTML file — This file will be loaded by the package.json file and displayed in the app window.
-In this case, it’s a file called index.html (but it can be named something else, such as app.html or main.html).
+In this case, it's a file called index.html (but it can be named something else, such as app.html or main.html).

-Start by creating a folder for the app’s file.
+Start by creating a folder for the app's file.
 On your computer, go where you like to store your project source code and create a folder named hello-world-nwjs.
 Then you can create the package.json file that will be stored inside the hello-world-nwjs folder.

 In your text editor/IDE, create a file named package.json inside the hello-worldnwjs folder and insert the following code into it: